kevhainfo/PersonalWork/README.md

 # About Me
-I enjoy building and optimizing real-world systems.
-My projects have ranged from using remote sensing imagery to predict crop yields to creating signal processing pipelines from rowing telemetry data.
-I'm at my best in environments that combine technical depth and creativity.
+I enjoy finding hidden advantages in complex physical and sensor-based systems.
+My projects have ranged from mining satellite imagery for spatial crop yield models to building signal processing pipelines using boat telemetry data.
+I'm at my best in environments that combine technical skill, collaboration, and creative thinking.
 (https://www.linkedin.com/in/kevin-ha-766098271/?skipRedirect=true)

 # Personal Work